What kind of malware is TeslaRVNG3?

 More details about ransomware

-It is rarely possible to decrypt files without tools that only the attackers can be provided.
+It is rarely possible to decrypt files without tools that only the attackers can provide.
 Victims can recover files for free when they have a data backup or a working third-party decryption tool.
 The attackers should not be paid.
 There are no guarantees that they will send a decryption tool.